-A Genetic Counselor (GC) is a health care professional with a master’s degree in human genetics and counseling.
+A Genetic Counselor (GC) is a healthcare professional with a master’s degree in human genetics and counseling.
 This training enables GCs to discuss technical genetic information in practical, useful terms.
-Carnegie Imaging for Women’s GC’s are employees of Mount Sinai Hospital and are all board certified by or active candidates for the American Board of Genetics.
+Carnegie Imaging for Women’s GC’s are employees of Sema4 (a Mount Sinai Venture) and are all board certified by or active candidates for the American Board of Genetics.
 They are available for in-person consultation as needed.

 What Happens During A Prenatal Genetic Counseling Session?

 - The GC evaluates your prenatal genetic questionnaire and your relevant medical history.

 - The GC constructs a 3-generation family tree including all medical problems that could be inherited.

 - The GC reviews any genetic testing you and your relatives have had, and may review other relevant medical records.